Dressings

 Miso Ginger Dressing

 A flavorful blend of savory miso, zesty ginger, and tangy rice vinegar, balanced with a hint of sweetness.
-This umami-packed dressing brings a deliciously bold, Asian-inspired touch to your dishes, perfect for drizzling over salads, roasted vegetables, or as a marinade.
+This umami-packed dressing is perfect for every dishes.

 Prep Time 5 minutes